gvwilson/sensibleadventures/nardica/nardica.md

 and money for boarding at the school in Halley ran out.
-Since then her teachers had been tutoring programs that she and Aunt Naggie had scrounged, bought, or traded for with occasional input from Mr. Mishra and the sympathetic but nearly-broke head of Halley's school.
+Since then her teachers had been tutoring programs that she and Aunt Naggie had scrounged, bought, or traded for with occasional input from Mister Mishra and the sympathetic but nearly-broke head of Halley's school.
 She raced through the math, science, and engineering, tolerated the language lessons,